Bhavesh-Mankar51/Django-CRM/README.md

-# 🌐 Customer Record Management System
+# 🌐 Customer Record Management Platform

 A simple Django-based web application to manage customer records with full authentication and CRUD operations.